dotnet/arcade/src/Microsoft.DotNet.Build.Tasks.Installers/README.md

 > Symlinks added with `LinuxPackageSymlink` are relative to the filesystem root, not to the `LinuxInstallRoot` property.
 > As the vast majority of symlinks in a package are from system locations to the install root, this provides an easier UX for defining symlinks.

+Add a `LinuxPostInstallScript` item to specify an sh script that should be run after the package is installed.
+Add a `LinuxPostRemoveScript` item to specify an sh script that should be run after the package is removed.

 #### Deb package configuration

 To add additional properties for the deb control file, add `DebControlProperty` items with the value of the field in the `Value` metadata.

+To add additional files to the `control` tarball in the package, add `DebControlFile` items for each file.

 #### Rpm package configuration